gisheri/elevation/README.md

 ### Before running the code, please enter `cd database` from the project directory and follow the 2 steps below.

-_\* This database is built with [loopback.io](https://loopback.io/getting-started.html).
-If you do not have loopback installed on your machine, you may need to run the command `$ npm install -g @loopback/cli` before running the steps below.
-For more information, click the link above._

 1. `npm install`
 2. `node .`

+_\* This database is built with [loopback.io](https://loopback.io/).
+If you do not have loopback installed on your machine, you may need to run the command `$ npm install -g @loopback/cli` before running the steps below.
+For more information, click [here](https://loopback.io/getting-started.html)._
 ## Server

 ### Before running the code, please enter `cd server` from the project directory and follow the 4 steps below.